abhiganit/EbolaCodes/NewModelCode/README.md

 Wednesday 13th August: Need to check out Katie's calculation of betaF (betaF = (\omega-1)*betaI*Ig/Ng, where \omega from Roels 1999 study JID).
 We need betaF to be constant, therefore required to calculate the prevalence in Kikwit during sampling times of OR calculations.

+Wednesday 13th August: Need a vector to include infected immigrant events for every time point

 Resolved issues
 =========